trycourier/courier-ios/Docs/Inbox.md

 An in-app notification center list you can use to notify you users.
 Allows you to build user experiences like the Facebook notification feed very quickly.

-&emsp;

 ⚠️ Courier Inbox requires [`Authentication`](https://github.com/trycourier/courier-ios/blob/feature/inbox-docs/Docs/Authentication.md) to view inbox messages that belong to a specific user.

 &emsp;

 # Usage

-The following examples go over how to implement the `CourierInbox` View.
-This is a view that contains a list of messages you can show to your user. `CourierInbox` works with all native UI frameworks.
+`CourierInbox` works with all native UI frameworks.

 <table>
     <thead>